A ‘Bridge-in-a-Box’ efficiently and sustainably delivered.

 Inclusive design for the community

-The local visually impaired community were consulted during the design phase to ensure the bridge would meet their needs (Suggested sentence change: BLENNZ School Homai formed part of the consultation group, along with local community, to ensure the upgrades to Homai Station would benefit those who use it).
+BLENNZ School Homai formed part of the consultation group, along with local community, to ensure the upgrades to Homai Station would benefit those who use it.
 As a result, the bridge incorporated an alternating colour scheme to help people with low vision differentiate between flat landings and sloping sections of the ramp.
 In addition, bright yellow contrasting handrailing was specified to support safer wayfinding.

 Results & Impact